guestlinelabs/peek-a-vault/README.md

 const getSecret = createClient({
   // [OPTIONAL] A function that will return a promise with your own Key Vault client.
 By default it will use a KV client authenticating with MSI.
   client: async () => keyVaultClient;
+  // [OPTIONAL] To cache by default all retreivals of secrets.
+  useCache: false,
   // [OPTIONAL] To use key vault client or read from process.env.
   useVault: Boolean(process.env.APPSETTING_WEBSITE_SITE_NAME),
   // List of namespaces with the KeyVault url associated.